ShayGali/os-assignments/ex2/README.md

 7. UDS datagram server: `UDSSD<PATH>` (go only with -i flag)
 8. UDS datagram client: `UDSCD<PATH>` (go only with -o flag)

+> NOTE: all datagram sockets (UDP and UDS datagram) will be wait for a dummy input from the client for accepting the connection, and then start the execution of the program.

 ## example usage:
 in all of the examples below, when we use the -e flag, we will execute the command a tik tak toe game, that we implemented in the [q1](./q1/ttt.c) folder.